KevinCHiggins/MoireTest/README.md

 As this is an experimental prototype, I'll use a devlog format (with dated entries, most recent first) rather than write documentation as such.
 And I'll freely bust wild ideas without concern for if/when they get done.

+#### 25/02/20

+13. Working rect!
+14. Duplicate shape button
+15. UI nice to haves
+    - disable edits when all deleted
+    - a preview button to hide handles (maybe piggyback on previous!)
+    - use hatching and moire made in the app, as backgrounds for hip UI elements?
+    - make a grid layout or some such for buttons
+    - a foldable panel so it's usable on phones

+16. Other nice to haves
+    - dash thinning function
+    - move all
+    - radius handle (needs logic for circles in corners)

+#### 24/02/20

+Just realised (actually, remembered about the idea from a day ago) that a "Duplicate shape" button would provide much the same as a (far more complex) multi-shape feature in terms of two-colour "blends" made by overlaying two dashed strokes with one having thinner dashes.
+Just get the curve into place, then duplicate.
+The finicky changing the dashes would've had to be done anyway, all I lose is a calculator to do it for me - which I could implement separately if I want.

+Not gonna work on this today though, I have other things to do.

 #### 23/02/20

 Bug hunting.
 Realised that the **bad variable name** selectedShape I called out a few days ago was leading to mistakes again and I've probably cumulatively lost an hour due to it... in future I will rename instantly if I notice such.
 Now it's selectedShapeId.